 How will I be informed / consulted about the ways in which my child is being supported?

 Parents have the opportunity to talk to their child's key person at any time which allows concerns to be raised and dealt with appropriately.

-The pre-school uses Baby's Days to log, track and assess children's learning across the EYFS which is available to parents to view and make their own contributions.
+The pre-school uses a Learning Journal book to log, track and assess children's learning across the EYFS which is available to parents to view and make their own contributions.

 In areas where extra support is identified a targeted plan will be devised by the key person and shared with the parents.
 It may be necessary to involve outside agencies to support your child with their learning and development.
 The pre-school seeks and values the contributions of parents and works to involve them in the learning and development of their child at all times.

 How will the setting adapt the Early Years Foundation Stage curriculum for my child's needs?